polirritmico/force-xdg/README.md

 XDG-Wrapper
 ===========

-A BASH script to launch non xdg compilant programs to fake a XDG structure.
+A BASH script to launch non xdg compliant programs to fake a XDG structure.
 It will move the `$XDG_DATA_HOME/APP` folder to `$HOME/.APP` before launch and move to `XDG_DATA_HOME/APP` the folder when the programm is closed.